Make a Difference:

 Projects should conclude by May 1, 2023.
 At the conclusion of their projects, award recipients will be required to deliver a report on the impact of their work and what they have learned.

 Doctors Mody Make a Difference Microgrants Competition for Students from SCATS, VAMPY, and The Gatton Academy of Mathematics and Science in Kentucky

 10 Microgrants of $500

-Ten microgrants of $500 will be awarded to develop an original service learning and volunteerism project, or to develop and expand an existing project, to respond to a specific community need.
+Ten microgrants of $500 will be awarded to develop an original service learning and volunteerism project, develop and expand an existing project, or respond to a specific community need.

 Doctors Mody Make a Difference Community Service Competition for Students in Kentucky

 1st Place: $1,500 | 2nd Place: $1,000 | 3rd Place: $500